People

 In recent decades, we have observed rapid Ixodid tick geographic range expansion primarily due to climate change.
 Tick range expansion is accompanied by the collection of microbes known as the microbiome, which includes various harmful pathogens that greatly impact human health and well-being.
 As these ranges expand, it is crucial to understand how the microbiome diversity may be altered during feeding.
 This can be used to determine if and when ticks are more likely to acquire and spread pathogens that cause human illnesses including Lyme disease, Rocky Mountain spotted fever, and Relapsing fever.
 Furthermore, research on ticks and how environmental factors, such as geographical location, temperature, humidity, season, habitat type, and soil type, impact the microbiome composition is needed.
 Using state of the art field and lab techniques, I am studying the impact of tick feeding and engorgement on microbial diversity.
 This research is a crucial step towards the development of effective mitigation strategies for the spread of tick-borne pathogens.

-Emily Crowson - BSc Honours student
+Emilie Hart - BSc Honours student

-(Em-i-lee) she/her
+(EM--ah-lee) she/her

 Robert I. Colautti